rlipsc/polymorph/README.md

 Systems are added to the output of `commitSystems` in the order `defineSystem` is encountered.

-When no matching `defineSystem` is present, `makeSystem` will invoke `defineSystem` for you, defining the order as it's encountered in the source code.
+When no matching `defineSystem` is present, `makeSystem` will invoke `defineSystem` for you, setting the order as it's encountered in the source code.

 ```nim
 import polymorph